Credit: Photo by Lenny Catalanotto, Photo Courtesy of Discover Long Island

 Credit: @tcolasurdo on Instagram

 Where else can you find a lighthouse that’s also home to an impressive Rodin sculpture?
-This fantastic lighthouse on the shores of Lake Champlain, right near the bridge that heads to Vermont, features a bust called “La France," by the famous French sculptor best known for “The Thinker.”
+On the shores of Lake Champlain right near the bridge to Vermont, you’ll find Champlain Memorial Lighthouse, part of the Crown Point State Historic Site The lighthouse features a bust called “La France," by the famous French sculptor best known for “The Thinker.”

 Charlotte-Genesee Lighthouse (Finger Lakes)